-We will routinely use your contact details to send you information and communicate with you about your tenancy/lease/service.
-As a customer, we will also tell you about events in your area.
-If you have a preferred method of contact, you can make this known to us, but we will use all means of contact available should we need to contact you in the event of an emergency or to enforce the terms of your tenancy/lease.
+We will routinely use your contact details to send you information and communicate with you about your tenancy / lease / service.
+As a customer, we will also tell you about important Clarion news and events in your area.
+If you have a preferred method of contact, you can make this known to us, but we will use all means of contact available should we need to contact you in the event of an emergency or to enforce the terms of your tenancy / lease.

-Clarion Housing Group will never sell your personal data to 3rd party organisations for marketing purposes.
+Clarion will never sell your personal data to 3rd party organisations for marketing purposes.